FluxML/Flux.jl/docs/src/saving.md

   Dense(5 => 2),                        # 12 parameters
 )                   # Total: 4 arrays, 67 parameters, 524 bytes.

-julia> evalcb = throttle(30) do
+julia> for epoch in 1:10
+          # ... train model ...
           jldsave("model-checkpoint.jld2", model_state = Flux.state(m))
        end;
 ```

-This will update the `"model-checkpoint.jld2"` file every thirty seconds.
+This will update the `"model-checkpoint.jld2"` every epoch.

 You can get more advanced by saving a series of models throughout training, for example